Klear Kut

-Klear Kut is a five-member Ugandan ensemble consisting of Navio, Papito, Abba Lang, JB, and The mith.
+Klear Kut is a five-member Ugandan musical ensemble consisting of Navio, Papito, Abba Lang, JB, and The mith.

 History

 Klear Kut was formed in August 2000.
 The group started by performing at karaokes around Kampala and quickly gained a reputation for their original performances.
 They soon started performing at bigger events and caught the eye of local producer Steve Jean, with whom they recorded their first single, "Nothin’ Wrong Wit’ A Lil’ Doe."
 The group became the first Ugandan hip hop group to be accepted among mainstream artists.

 Music

 Klear Kut then teamed up with Dawoo & Damz (D&D) Productions to record the full-length album Mind, Body & Soul.
 The album proved to be a success for the group, spawning the hits "All I Wanna Know" featuring Juliana and "Superstar" featuring Bebe Cool.
 The singles topped the charts in Uganda, Kenya, and Tanzania.